-Is any material which is used for the construction purposes.
+Materials that are used for Construction Purposes are called Building Materials.
 Building materials can be categorized into two sources, natural and synthetic.
 In order to construct a good quality house in the amount you have budgeted, a thorough understanding of the quality parameters, cost and quantities of these building materials are required.

 * The infographic is prepared by averaging material consumption of more than 500 Individual House Construction Projects.